There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 It is the late 1960s, and Rick Dalton (Leonardo DiCaprio) is a Hollywood star.
-He had a hit television show, and has been in a collection of classic action movies which have made him famous.
+He had a hit television show, and he has starred in some classic action movies that made him famous.
 Recently, however, Rick Dalton has been doing guest spot after guest spot on various television series.
 He comes in as the week’s antagonist, loses to the protagonist, and moves on to the next show.

-Unfortunately, Rick Dalton is starting to get the impression that his career is on the decline.
-It has been awhile since his last leading role, so he is struggling with the idea of being a "has been."
+Rick Dalton is getting the impression that his career is on the decline.
+It has been awhile since his last leading role, and he is struggling with the idea of being a "has been."
 Fortunately, his closest friend remains at his side.
 Cliff Booth (Brad Pitt) has been Rick Dalton’s stunt double for most of his career.
-The two are very close friends, who share a passion for action movies and have a shared annoyance with hippies.
+The two are very close friends who share a passion for action movies, and who have a shared annoyance with hippies.
 The end of their careers may be on the horizon, and tragedy may be coming even sooner, but they will go through it all together.

 The Pros & Cons